usaloCKLEnTO/whisprd/README.md

 # Whisprd

-**Real-time Whisper-powered dictation system for Linux**
+**Real-time Whisper-powered dictation system for Linux** A powerful, real-time dictation system for Linux that uses OpenAI's Whisper model to convert speech to text and inject keystrokes into any application.
+Whisprd provides Windows-like dictation functionality with voice commands, auto-punctuation, and low-latency transcription.

-A personal project by [@AgenticToaster](https://github.com/AgenticToaster) - built to solve a specific problem I had with dictation.
+FYI this is a personal project by [@AgenticToaster](https://github.com/AgenticToaster) - built to solve a specific problem I had with dictation.
 This is not a business or community project, just something I found helpful and wanted to share.

 ## 🎯 What This Is